AcceleratedLinux/accelerated-linux/linux/Documentation/RCU/whatisRCU.rst

 	to be useful in all but the most read-intensive situations, synchronize_rcu()'s overhead must also be quite small.

-	The call_rcu() API is a callback form of synchronize_rcu(), and is described in more detail in a later section.
+	The call_rcu() API is an asynchronous callback form of synchronize_rcu(), and is described in more detail in a later section.
 Instead of blocking, it registers a function and argument which are invoked after all ongoing RCU read-side critical sections have completed.
 This callback variant is particularly useful in situations where it is illegal to block or where update-side performance is critically important.

 	However, the call_rcu() API should not be used lightly, as use of the synchronize_rcu() API generally results in simpler code.